openflighthpc/cloud-job-cost-estimator/README.md

 ## Configuration

+No configuration on the user's part is required prior to the use of this application.

 ### Source data and files

 The application reads Slurm job data from a provided text file, with each job separated by a newline and job attributes separated by "|".